 Canvas allows you to schedule exams to release at a specific time and for a limited amount of time.
 Be mindful of student bandwidth issues and time zone differences when using time limits.
 Please remember that student accommodations are still in effect.

 Email.
 Email students a written test to complete and return via email.

 OneDrive.
 Outlined above, OneDrive could also work as an easy way to share files, especially large projects.
 For instructions on how to get started, please visit: https://cer.jhu.edu/tools-and-tech/onedrive.

 Additional strategies and suggestions can be found here, https://cer.jhu.edu/teaching/assessing-students-remotely

-Here are the most frequent questions we get about Blackboard, organized in order of functions that require increasing effort to learn and use:
+Here are the most frequent questions we get about Canvas, organized in order of functions that require increasing effort to learn and use:

 Please visit the Zoom FAQ on the Faculty Guide to Zoom page.